 Quality Education is a Top Priority

-Price County is no exception.
-The area features the public school
+and Price County is no exception.
+The area features the

-districts of Phillips, Park Falls (Chequamegon), and Prentice.
+public school districts of Phillips, Park Falls (Chequamegon),

-Catholic, and the county has an active Home School Association.
+and Prentice.
+The county has an active Home School

 College.
 Beyond high

 offers a technical college

 Campus of Wausau's